Selahattin Ülkümen: Bombing of the Turkish consulate

-Intervention for Rhodes' Jews
+Intervention on behalf of the Jews of Rhodes

-On 19 July 1944, the Gestapo ordered all of the island’s Jewish population to gather at its headquarters: ostensibly they were to register for "temporary transportation to a small island nearby", but in reality they were gathered for transport to Auschwitz and its gas chambers. Ülkümen went to the German commanding officer, General Ulrich Kleemann, to remind him that Turkey was neutral in World War II.
-He asked for the release of the Jews who were Turkish citizens, and also their spouses and relatives; many of the latter being Italian and Greek citizens.
-At first the commander refused, stating that under Nazi law, all Jews were considered Jews foremost and had to go to the concentration camps. Ülkümen responded with "under Turkish law all citizens were equal.
-We didn’t differentiate between citizens who were Jewish, Christian or Muslim."
+On 19 July 1944, the Gestapo ordered all of the island's Jewish population to gather at its headquarters.
+They were told that they were being registered for "temporary transportation to a small island nearby", but in reality they were being assembled for deportation to Auschwitz. Ülkümen went to the German commanding officer, General Ulrich Kleemann, and reminded him that Turkey was neutral in World War II.
+He requested the release of Jews who were Turkish citizens, as well as their spouses and relatives, many of whom were Italian or Greek citizens.

+At first, Kleemann refused, stating that under Nazi law Jews were considered Jews regardless of nationality and had to be sent to the concentration camps. Ülkümen replied that under Turkish law all citizens were equal and that Turkey did not distinguish between citizens who were Jewish, Christian or Muslim.